Independent Stories

 The Stone Independent School is a progressive, interdisciplinary 7-12 school which believes that all students learn best by doing.

-What Is A Portrait of a Graduate?
+What is a Portrait of a Graduate?

 “At Stone, we believe that education is more than a list of credits and a carefully curated college activities list.
 We believe that it’s just as important for a student to graduate feeling a sense of intellectual identity and selfhood as it is to be prepared for the demands and authentic assessment of the job force and prepared to thrive in a college setting without the safety nets of early adolescence. “